BioOmics/iSeq/README.md

 Therefore, regardless of whether the `-m` parameter is used or not, the sample information of the accession will be obtained.
 If metadata cannot be retrieved, the **iSeq** program will exit without proceeding to the subsequent download.

 > [!NOTE]
 > **Note 1**: If the retrieved accession is in the **SRA/ENA/DDBJ/GEO** databases, **iSeq** will first search in the ENA database.
 If sample information can be retrieved, it will download metadata in **`TSV` format** via the [ENA API](https://www.ebi.ac.uk/ena/portal/api/swagger-ui/index.html), typically containing 191 columns.
-However, some recently released data in the SRA database may not be promptly synchronized to the ENA database.
-Therefore, if metadata cannot be obtained from the ENA database, **iSeq** will directly download metadata in **`CSV` format** via the [SRA Database Backend](https://trace.ncbi.nlm.nih.gov/Traces/sra-db-be/), typically containing 30 columns.
+However, some recently released data in the SRA database may not yet be synchronized to the ENA database.
+In such cases, **iSeq** will retrieve metadata directly from the SRA database using the [NCBI EFetch API](https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi) in **`CSV` format**, typically containing 30 columns.
 To maintain consistency with the TSV format, it will be converted to TSV format using `sed -i 's/,/\t/g'`.
 However, if a single field contains a comma, it may cause column disorder.
 Ultimately, you will obtain sample information named **`${accession}.metadata.tsv`**.

 > [!NOTE]
 > **Note 2**: If the retrieved accession is in the **GSA** database, **iSeq** will obtain sample information via GSA's [getRunInfo](https://ngdc.cncb.ac.cn/gsa/search/getRunInfo) interface, downloading metadata in **`CSV` format**, typically containing 25 columns.
 The metadata obtained above will be saved as `${accession}.metadata.csv`.
 To supplement more detailed metadata information, iSeq will automatically obtain metadata information for the Project to which the accession belongs via GSA's [exportExcelFile](https://ngdc.cncb.ac.cn/gsa/file/exportExcelFile) interface, downloading metadata in **`XLSX`** format, typically with 3 sheets: `Sample`, `Experiment`, `Run`.
 The final metadata information will be saved as `${accession}.metadata.xlsx`.
 In summary, you will ultimately obtain sample information named **`${accession}.metadata.csv`** and **`CRA*.metadata.xlsx`**.